site-prism/site_prism/README.md

 ### Using SitePrism with RSpec

-If you're using rspec instead, here's what needs requiring:
+If you're using rspec, here's what needs requiring:

 ```ruby
 require 'capybara'